 The mission of the Department of Physical Therapy is to promote excellence in clinical practice by:

-· Recruiting and developing leaders within the health professions who actively engage in meaningful interdisciplinary educational, research, or clinical experiences.
+· Recruiting and developing leaders within the health professions who actively engage in meaningful collaborative educational, research, clinical, and service experiences.

 · Creating autonomous, ethical, and compassionate evidence-based clinicians and scientists who maximize the quality of life in the communities they serve